tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

      - `NetworkCheck.kt`
        - Contains a helper function `isInternetAvailable()` for network capability checks- a valid utility for data/network access layer.
 2. View Layer
-   - This is the **Jetpack compose UI** - responsible only for rendering the UI based on data provided by the ViewModel.
+   - This is the **Jetpack Compose UI** - responsible only for rendering the UI based on data provided by the ViewModel.
      - `MainActivity.kt`
        - Initializes the `ShoeViewModel` and passes it down.
        - Checks for Internet and shows a dialog.
        - Launches `ShoeApp` which is a composable based on the network availability.
      - `ShoeApp.kt`
        - uses `NavController` for screen Navigation.
        - Displays loading state or routes to `ShoeGrid` and `ShoeDetailsScreen`.